coopyey/ttrpg-campaign-site/content/Gatewalkers/Player Characters/Killian.md

 ## Personality

 Generally is friendly, he’s more interested in knowledge and finding out who he was rather than saving the world.
 As long as you don’t comment on him for being a doll, or otherwise treat him like less than a person, he’s happy to hang out and call you a friend.
 Treating him as lesser is the only grudge he will really hold.
 More than happy to employ less than good means to accomplish a goal.

-### Strengths

-- Has no qualms doing what needs to be done

-### Weaknesses

-- Has a hard time forgiving people who actually upset him

 ## History